Vishal-05y/PayEase-Property_Management_For_Owners_And_Tenants/README.md

-# PayEase – Property Management for Owners & Tenants
+# Property Management for Owners & Tenants

 PayEase is a simple and efficient platform designed for building owners to manage buildings, flats, tenants, and payments in one place.
 It eliminates manual record-keeping and brings clarity, transparency, and convenience to both owners and tenants.